BR0kEN-/cikit/docs/_documentation/project/web-server/README.md

 permalink: /documentation/project/web-server/
 ---

-Choose the `apache2` or `nginx` as a web server for serving an application.
+Choose `apache2` or `nginx` as a web server for serving an application.

 ## Select web server for a project